Ayaan Hirsi Ali: Publications

-Hirsi Ali has continued discussion of these issues in her two autobiographies, published in Dutch in 2006 and in English in 2010.
+Hirsi Ali has authored two memoirs.
 In her first work, she said that in 1992 her father arranged to marry her to a distant cousin.
 She says that she objected to this both on general grounds (she has said she dreaded being forced to submit to a stranger, sexually and socially), and specifically to this man, whom she described as a "bigot" and an "idiot" in her book.

 She told her family that she planned to join her husband, who was living in Canada, after obtaining a visa while in Germany.
 However, in her autobiography, she said she spent her time in Germany trying to devise an escape from her unwanted marriage.
 Hirsi Ali decided to visit a relative in the Netherlands, and to seek help after arrival and claim asylum.

-Her first autobiography, Infidel (2006), was published in English in 2007.
-In a review, American Enterprise Institute fellow Joshua Muravchik described the book as "simply a great work of literature", and compared her to novelist Joseph Conrad.
+Her first memoir, published in the Netherlands as Mijn Vrijheid ('My Freedom') in 2006, was published in English as Infidel: My Life, becoming a New York Times best seller in 2007.
+In a review, American Enterprise Institute fellow Joshua Muravchik described the book as "simply a great work of literature", comparing Hirsi Ali to novelist Joseph Conrad.

-In her second autobiography, Nomad (2010, in English), Hirsi Ali wrote that in early 2006, Rita Verdonk had personally approached her to ask for her public support in Verdonk's campaign to run for party leader of the VVD.
+In her second memoir, Nomad: From Islam to America (2010), Hirsi Ali further explored her life since renouncing Islam and being excluded from Dutch politics.
+In the book, she wrote that in early 2006, Rita Verdonk had personally approached her to ask for her public support in Verdonk's campaign to run for party leader of the VVD.
 Hirsi Ali wrote that she had personally supported Verdonk's opponent, Mark Rutte, as the better choice.
 She says that after telling Verdonk of her position, the minister became vindictive.
-Hirsi Ali wrote that, after the 2006 report of the Zembla TV program, Verdonk campaigned against Ali in retaliation for her earlier lack of support.
+Hirsi Ali wrote that, after the 2006 report of the Zembla TV program, Verdonk campaigned against Hirsi Ali in retaliation for her earlier lack of support.

 Her latest book was released in February 2021 and is titled Prey: Immigration, Islam, and the Erosion of Women's Rights.

-Ali is a contributor at The Daily Beast.She has also written columns for the New York Post, The Spectator and UnHerd.
-She has also hosted her own podcast since 2021, in which she interviews intellectuals.